 Sherith Israel is looking for 8-10 volunteers willing to prep, cook, and clean (plus an additional four volunteers with cars to aid with deliveries.)
 If you are interested in serving the community as part of your conference experience, please email Nancy Sheftel-Gomes by December 3, 2023.

 The AJS is proud to partner with local organizations to bring 1.5 days of curated cultural outings to AJS conference attendees and their families.

 Tuesday, December 19

-Participants are responsible for their own transportation arrangements and should plan to leave from the conference hotel by 3 PM.
+Participants are responsible for their own transportation arrangements and should plan to arrive at the Magnes by 4 PM.

 Please note: The tour is currently full.
 To register for the waitlist, please complete this form.